Related Pages

 - Follow the same safety precautions as you would in ‘real-life’; if you wouldn’t tell a stranger on the street where you live, don’t tell them online!

-Please click on the links below to view slides from a PowerPoint and other information that you may find useful:
+Please click on the links below for help, guidance and information that you may find useful for managing your child's devices and e-safety at home:

 Online Safety

-Given the current situation, children are likely to be online more often.
+Children are more likely to be online more often now than ever .
 Please click on the document below which gives a quick guide on social media safety.